 The pancreas

-To recap our discussion from the science post on The Basics of Digestion, the pancreas is an organ which is located behind your stomach in the upper left part (quadrant) of your abdomen, surrounded by other organs of digestion including the small intestine, liver, gallbladder and spleen.
-Although the pancreas has an important role in digestion by secreting pancreatic juice rich in digestive enzymes, it also has the critical role of regulating blood sugar!
+The pancreas is an organ which is located behind your stomach in the upper left part (quadrant) of your abdomen, surrounded by other organs of digestion, including the small intestine, liver, gallbladder and spleen.
+Although the pancreas has an important role in digestion by secreting pancreatic juice rich in digestive enzymes, it also has the critical role of regulating blood sugar.

-After you have not eaten for a few hours your blood glucose level drops, and your pancreas stops producing insulin.
+After you have not eaten for a few hours, your blood glucose level drops and your pancreas stops producing insulin.
 Alpha cells in the pancreas begin to produce glucagon, signaling the liver to break down stored glycogen and turn it back into glucose.
 This glucose then travels to your bloodstream to replenish your supply until you are able to eat again.
-Although, as discussed earlier, your liver can also make its own glucose using a combination of waste products, amino acids, and fats.
+Although your liver can also make its own glucose using a combination of waste products, amino acids and fats.

-The big takeaway here is that by following The Livy Method as designed, you are providing your body with a steady supply of energy over the day from healthy nutrient rich sources.
-As you are eating to satisfaction, you are no longer overeating to the state of being full, which would stimulate your beta cells to secrete a larger amount of insulin to process and store all that glucose being digested!
-Smaller amounts of food over time means smaller amounts of insulin being produced, feeling more satisfied with less, decreasing stress on the body!
+The big takeaway here is that by following The Livy Method as designed, you are providing your body with a steady supply of energy over the day from healthy nutrient-rich sources.
+As you are eating to satisfaction, you are no longer overeating to the state of being full, which would stimulate your beta cells to secrete a larger amount of insulin to process and store all that glucose being digested.
+Smaller amounts of food over time means smaller amounts of insulin being produced, feeling more satisfied with less, and decreasing stress on the body.

 Here is a great video that discusses the role of the pancreas.